jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3_2-CreateAnAzureServiceInTheMobileAppIos.md

 1. Head to the _Application_ tab and copy the value of the _Bundle Identifier_.
 This will be something like `com.companyname.happyxamdevs`.

 2. Switch to the _Advanced_ tab, expand the _URL types_ node and click _Add URL type_.
-Set the _Identifier_ to be the value of your _Bundle Identifier_, and the _URL Schemes_ to be your Azure Functions app name, for example `happyxamdevs`.
-This needs to match the first part of the _Allowed external redirect URLs_ you configured in your Azure functions app, so if your redirect URL was `happyxamdevs://easyauth.callback` then the _URL scheme_ would be `happyxamdevs` without the `://easyauth.callback`.
+Set the _Identifier_ to be the value of your _Bundle Identifier_, and the _URL Schemes_ to be `happyxamdevs`.
+This matches the first part of the _Allowed external redirect URLs_ you configured in your Azure functions app, so the redirect URL of `happyxamdevs://easyauth.callback` would have a _URL scheme_ of `happyxamdevs` without the `://easyauth.callback`.

    ![Setting the URL scheme](../Images/VS2017AddUriScheme.png)